LabXChange-io/labx-wiki/src/content/docs/admin/locations.md

 ![Screenshot](/screenPrints/LocSearch.png)

-- **A.** Locations can be filtered to Active or Inactive, as well as viewing all.
+- **A.** Locations can be filtered to Active or Inactive, as well as viewing all using the dialog this button opens.
 - **B.** Tabs allow switching between locations and location groups. (see below)
 - **C.** Fuzzy search the locations by name.
 - **D.** Create a new location with this button. (see below)
 - **E.** Import a CSV.
 This is the same exact tool as [Patient Import](/patients/import/), only for locations.
 - **F.** Edit, Deactivate, or Archive a Location with the options here.
+- **G.** The currently displayed list of locations (all pages) can be exported using this tool.

 <br />